tsnellgrove/dark_castle3/doc/to_do.md

 			- IDEA: modular machines should be designed so that it is easy to trigger & run them from interupt()
 		- DEC: want a more consistent approach
 	- INPROC: sort out Error class idea
-		- INPROC: create fresh map of class inheritance
+		- DONE: create fresh map of class inheritance
 			- DONE: map class_std classes
 			- DONE: map class_gs classes
-			- TBD: map class_mach classes
+			- DONE: map class_mach classes

 		- TBD: create new <FEATURE_NAME>_feature git branch
 			- TBD: 'git branch' to confirm *master